Survive The Onset

 Nothing.

 Tony glanced at Hutch, who had settled on one knee and began firing controlled bursts from his M4.
-Even with paint rounds, or Sim-munitions, Hutch fired like he meant it.
+Even with paint rounds, or sim-munitions, Hutch fired like he meant it.
 His jaw clenched.
 His eyes narrowed and he leaned into the bursts expecting a full recoil.
 Train like you fight.

-Hutch’s Bravo team made a clean entry into the building, clearing room by room, while Alpha moved to support.
-The engagement lasted less than five minutes.
+Hutch’s Bravo team made a clean entry into the building, clearing room by room, while Alpha moved to secure the exterior of the building.

 A whistle cut through the air.